 - When Things Are Lost by Derek Dixon- World Premiere, Essential Theatre Playwriting Award

-- Memorial Day by Paul Donnelly – Finalist, Moss Hart and Kitty Carlisle Hart New Play Initiative
+- Memorial Day by Paul Donnelly – Finalist, Moss Hart and Kitty Carlisle Hart New Play Initiative, Featured in the Unexpected Play Festival T.O/WTP partnership

 - The Cannibals by Theroun d’Arcy Patterson – World Premiere, WhatIf Productions, Charleston